techidaily/site-fox-cloud/source/_posts/mac-enthusiasts-selection-of-premier-editing-suites-for-2024.md

 [![Download Filmora9 Mac Version](https://images.wondershare.com/filmora/images2022/download-mac-store.png) ](https://apps.apple.com/app/apple-store/id1516822341?pt=169436&ct=pc-article-top50&mt=8)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/S0b9szh8vEk?si=NlGzpJ6MN_SJNk5A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 If you need to add visual effects to your videos, then the app can do it as well.
 This will help you reach new heights with your video production very fast and the outcome will certainly be an amazing one.
 Of course, you can get immediate access to many functions like [Mosaic](https://tools.techidaily.com/wondershare/filmora/download/), Face Off, Tilt Shift, and so on.
 You are free to save your videos to any popular video format and you can even save it for mobile.
 Another thing to keep in mind is that Wondershare Filmora helps you upload to social media very fast or you can burn your video to DVD on the fly.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Wy0uYNNdMDM?si=5ir7EHlr0CkpcYOT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 Avidemux